 Radar cannot be crated because he has had seizures in the past.
-He has not had a seizure in the 3 months he has been with RCHS, they are well controlled with medication currently.
+They are well controlled with medication currently.
 He has done just fine being gated in a mud room.
 After taking a couple of weeks to figure out a potty routine he does seem to be well potty trained now.
 He is a medium energy dog and does just fine with a couple of short walks a day, he is perfectly content to sleep with his cat friend for most of the day.
-He is extremely routine oriented and will do anything for a treat once he understands what you'd like him to do.
+He is extremely routine oriented and very food motivated and will do anything for a treat once he understands what you'd like him to do.
 Radar is missing one eye.
 The vet thinks that it was surgically removed but not closed well.
 His foster mom rinses it with eye wash once a day to make sure he doesn't collect any debris where he shouldn't.
 He tolerates this just fine.
 Radar has a couple of other medical issues that are not significant problems for him right now but may end up needing to be addressed down the road.
 Radar is a very good boy looking for a big hearted family to call his own.

 Your message has been sent to Riley County Humane Society.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.